Generic name: clobazam [ KLOE-ba-zam ]

 How should I take clobazam?

-You may crush the clobazam tablet and mix the medicine into a spoonful of applesauce to make swallowing easier.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a tablet whole, break it in half or crush it and mix the medicine into a spoonful of applesauce.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

 What happens if I miss a dose?